TypeScript 3.9

 • you expect a fix to be coming in fairly quickly and you just need a quick workaround

-• you’re in a reasonably-sized project with a proactive team that wants to remove suppression comments as soon affected code is valid again
+• you’re in a reasonably-sized project with a proactive team that wants to remove suppression comments as soon as affected code is valid again

 Pick ts-ignore if: